Posted on June 23, 2020 by Wendy Frost

 Wani, assistant professor of management science and statistics, and her co-authors utilized state-of-the-art econometric techniques to analyze seven years of data from California hospitals for her research.

-“The health care landscape is changing rapidly,” said Wani.
-“It is a rich environment because hospital and patient-level data is readily available and that allows us to test theories empirically.”
+“The healthcare landscape is changing rapidly,” said Wani.
+“It is a rich environment because hospital and patient-level data are readily available and that allows us to test theories empirically.”

 Wani’s research addressed two areas: how competition affects the Process of Care (PoC) in hospitals; and how competition affects investments in resources such as nurses and technology that can potentially improve PoC.